SOC 2, CIS, NIST, ISO27001, PCI and more. How do you choose?

 Created by the Payment Card Industry Security Standards Council (PCI SSC), the Payment Card Industry Data Security Standard (PCI) provides a comprehensive list of security requirements designed to reduce credit card fraud and increase the security posture of organizations that store, process, or transmit credit card data.
 PCI is a requirement for all merchants and service providers, and contains annual and quarterly certification requirements.

-Apptega is cybersecurity management software that helps you easily build, manage and report your cybersecurity program, and includes all of the frameworks listed here and more.
-How do we do it?
-Through a series of intuitive apps that manage your entire cybersecurity program with real-time compliance scoring, project life cycle, task management and alerts all in one place.
+Apptega was created for cybersecurity professionals like you to help you easily build, manage and report your cybersecurity program.
+Using our platform, you can create, manage, and maintain your entire cybersecurity program with real-time compliance scoring, project life cycle, task management and alerts all in one place.
 With Apptega's user friendly interface, your entire cybersecurity program is organized for simple implementation and reporting.

 Want to learn more?
 Click the button below to see how Apptega help make managing cybersecurity simple.